 Probabilities are you don’t want to look after your vacuum.
 That means you are searching for a robot that can go over different floor types or move around furniture without any help.
 This is especially true if you have dark flooring, as infrared sensors might confuse dark flooring with a ledge, and decline to overtake it.
 We check robot vacuums on the hardwood, tile, and deep colored rugs to observe how well they control the movements across different surfaces.

 Battery life is also a vital issue to consider based on the size of your house.
-Usually, most robot vacuums can run for minimum 60 to 70 minutes, which should be sufficient to tackle many apartments and single-floor homes.
+Usually, most robot vacuums can run for a minimum of 60 to 70 minutes, which should be sufficient to tackle many apartments and single-floor homes.
 If you have a larger living area, you will want to search for something in the 90 minutes of battery life so it can knock every room in the home before needing a recharge.
-To experiment this, we charge the battery to 100%, initiate a cleaning cycle, and time how long the robot runs before it requires to be docked.
+To experiment this, we charge the battery to 100%, initiating a cleaning cycle, and time how long the robot runs before it requires to be docked.
 And if a robot declares it can automatically dock, we confirm to see if it can simply locate its way home.

 Most robot vacuums are dependable when it comes to getting free of usual household debris, so you don’t actually have to worry about whether or not they will be able to suck up fluff, dust, or hair.
 Since we tried all the robot vacuums in similar home surroundings, we ensure how full dustbins get and whether obvious rubbish likes food elements and visible dust bunnies are picked up.
 We also note whether the robot applies a random or logical cleaning pattern.
 Random cleaners frequently run across the same gap several times but take a longer time to complete.
 Logical cleaners don’t waste as long.